map from Google Maps

 many birds, although egrets and Great Blue Herons, wild gooses, Green

-Herons, hawks and Muscovy and many other ducks, even hummingbirds are seen in
+Herons, hawks and Muscovy and other ducks, pelicans (especially in the late evening), even hummingbirds are seen in

 Hill - is

-called that, becaue Mockingbird Lane tops its borders.
-There are lots
+called that, because Mockingbird Lane tops its borders.
+There are many

 more Mockingbirds elsewhere.
 There's always some at Winfrey Point.
 Probably

-more people call this area Boy Scout Hill, perhasps there was a jamboree there
+more people call this area Boy Scout Hill, so perhaps there was a jamboree there

 Big Thicket - thick with trees along and extending